Moby, Philosopher-in-Residence

 ↗ Nate Hagens · The Great Simplification ↗ The Great Simplification · Resources ↗ Itsovershoot · End of Growth & Collapse

 This isn't pessimism.
 It's the opposite.
 Pessimism looks away.
-This is about learning to look directly at what's happening — at systems, at manipulation, at the gap between the story we're told and the story that's actually unfolding — and building the capacity to act usefully anyway.
+This is about learning to look directly at what's happening — at systems and the manipulation underneath them, at the gap between the story we're told and the story actually unfolding — and building the capacity to act usefully anyway.

-Pattern recognition is the most valuable skill nobody teaches.
+Pattern recognition is the skill underneath the other skills.
 BoopUniversity teaches it.

 Jennifer.
 JD, MBA, CPA.